 If your advertising or public relations departments do not have an average cost per impression established, consider the cost to acquire the same exposure through advertising, direct marketing or other means.

 Get Nimlok’s Free Trade Show ROI Playbook

-If you are looking for more advice on how to rev up your trade show ROI, download our free Beginner to Winner: Trade Show Guide to Become a Better Exhibitor which is filled with tips and tricks to get the most out of your next trade show campaign!
+If you are looking for more advice on how to rev up your trade show ROI, download our free guide which is filled with tips and tricks to get the most out of your next trade show campaign!